If you’re interested in learning Italian, there are two key questions you should ask yourself:

 2) How can I learn more about Italian culture?

-The former is important for helping you develop a learning strategy that meets your needs, while the latter will help you better appreciate the rich nature of the Italian language [How to Learn Italian for Beginners].
+The former is important for helping you develop a learning strategy that meets your needs, while the latter will help you better appreciate the rich nature of the Italian language.

 Once you’ve answered those questions in your own mind, the best way for beginners to learn Italian is to move on with a personal learning plan that works best to meet those goals.